pzaffino/SlicerArduinoController/README.md

 ## Getting Started

-• Connect buttons to Arduino as described in the figure below
+• Connect buttons to Arduino as described in the figure below:
 ![ArduinoPedalBoard_schematic](https://raw.githubusercontent.com/pzaffino/SlicerArduinoController/master/ArduinoPedalBoard/ArduinoPedalBoarad_schematic.png)

+• Load in Arduino board the code hosted into the folder "ArduinoCode/ArduinoPedalboard".

 • Connect “Arduino” to “3D Slicer” using “Slicer Arduino Controller” extension.